Last Updated on

 I’ve been to a few of the ETM group restaurants recently.
 Scattered across London, it might be hard to guess they were from the same ‘family’ if you didn’t know.
 So I was thrilled to be asked along to the Battles of the Pans at the Jugged Hare in which Chefs from the group battled it out for votes from the diners.
-A stone’s throw from the Barbican, I’ve never visited the Jugged Hare before, though I’ve peered through the window on my way to the Theatre on many an occasion.
+A stone’s throw from the Barbican, I’ve never visited the Jugged Hare game restaurant in the City before, though I’ve peered through the window on my way to the theatre on many an occasion.

 There was already something of a party atmosphere in the private dining room of the Jugged Hare when we arrived- probably helped along by copious bottles of wine on show…and the liberal glasses of fizz on offer

 Getting into the spirit of the evening we all sat down to enjoy a stellar menu starting with Richard O’Connell from the Jugged Hare itself who had prepared Salted Cumbrian ox tongue, glazed sweetbreads, Alexander purée and pickled shallots.
 Sweetbreads are sometimes a little chewy, but these were perfectly prepared and cooked.

 The intriguing ‘pan fried fillet of Cornish red mullet with octopus carpaccio, fennel and bergamot’ was a picture on a plate.
 It sounded as if it could be a little over complicated but actually the flavours worked really well together.

 But then so did the next dish from Nic Blanc of the Botanist – Roast fillet of wild Scottish halibut with Kennet crayfish and shallots, and bisque veloute.